canonical/sphinx-docs-starter-pack/CONTRIBUTING.md

-# Contributing to the starter pack
+# Contributing to the Starter Pack

-The starter pack provides a shared foundation for Sphinx-based documentation across multiple Canonical projects.
-The work done here benefits every team that uses it.
-While most of the work is done by the Documentation Practice team, this in no way limits the external contributions.
+The Starter Pack provides a shared foundation for Sphinx documentation projects, and contributions help improve the documentation of all its users.
+The Documentation Practice team performs most of the work, but all contributors are welcome.

 Common contributions include:

 - Bug fixes: Build errors, broken links, configuration issues
-- Documentation: Guides for starter pack features, syntax references, troubleshooting, ad-hoc how-to guides
+- Documentation: How-to guides on Starter Pack features and usage, syntax references, troubleshooting information
-- Improvements: Better defaults, new extensions, workflow enhancements, CI/CD, style rules
+- Improvements: Better defaults, new extensions, workflow enhancements, new or improved style rules
 - Dependency updates: Security patches, compatibility fixes, better tooling

-If you use the starter pack and encounter an issue or see room for improvement, you're in the best position to contribute a fix.
+If you run into any problems or see room for improvement, we encourage you to open an issue or even contribute a fix.

 ## Review the project expectations